Our PREMIUM North Sumatra and Java Adventure

-SPECIAL PLACES IN A SPECIAL CITY WITH A MAGICAL AFTERNOON AND EVENING
+SPECIAL PLACES IN A SPECIAL CITY AND SUNSET OVER AN AMAZING WONDER FROM 1,200 YEARS AGO

-Yogyakarta, usually referred to as “Jogja” by locals, is the only remaining ‘royal ‘region in Indonesia.
-It governed by an hereditary Sultan.
+Yogyakarta, usually referred to as ‘Jogja’ by locals, is the only remaining ‘royal’ region in Indonesia.
+It is governed by an hereditary Sultan.

 The newly installed national government made this concession in 1950 in recognition of the strong support of the then Sultan during the campaign for independence.
 All other sultanates were incorporated into the new nation.

 Jogja is famous for classical Javanese fine arts and culture including dance, batik textiles drama, literature, music, poetry, silver crafts, wood and stone carving, visual arts, and wayang (shadow) puppetry.
 More recently it has even become famous for its ubiquitous and colorful street art.

 All this, together with its famous monumental structures like the ancient Borobudur and Prambanan temple complexes, have made it Indonesia’s second most visited city, exceeded only by Bali.

 We head out around 9am to explore interesting places within this special City.
 Be prepared to be amazed!

 A Royal compound recognized as the heart and soul of this very special city

 We begin with a visit to the Keraton, the Sultan’s Palace.
 Compared with the palaces of European royalty, this building and its compound is modest, but some of the Javanese decorative detail is beautiful and the mystical status of the Palace and its pavilions compensate for the lack of grandeur.
 Our guide will relate the stories.